shreyabirthare/public_lab2/README.md

     In case of error, the front-end service returns a JSON reply with a top-level `error` object, which has two fields `code` and `message`, similar to the product query API.

+The server should listen to HTTP requests on a socket port  (normally, this would be post 80 for HTTP, but we suggest using a higher numbered port since your machine may need admin/root privileges to listen on port 80).
+Like before, the server should listen for incoming requests over HTTP and assign them to a thread pool.
+You can use any builtin thread pool for servicing the request.
+Alternatively, tou can also use a simple thread-per-request model to create a thread for each new request.
+The thread should first parse the HTTP request to extract the GET/POST command.
+Depending on whether it is a Query or a Buy, it should make a request to the Catalog or Order service as discussed below.
+The response from these service should be used to construct a json response as shown in the above API and sent back to the client as a HTTP reply.

 **Note that when implementing the front-end service you can NOT using existing web frameworks like [`Django`](https://github.com/perwendel/spark), [`Flask`](https://github.com/pallets/flask), [`Spark`](https://github.com/perwendel/spark), etc.** You'll have to handle the HTTP requests directly or you can implement your own simple web framework (it's actually not as hard as you may think).
+Languages such as Python and Java provide HTTP libraries to makle this straightforward for you, and you should use them to implement HTTP clients and the front-end service.

-If you don't know how to get started on this part, be sure to check out the [FAQ](https://piazza.com/class/kymwriudjoy7c4?cid=220) on Piazza.
+If you don't know how to get started on this part, be sure to check out the [FAQ](https://piazza.com/class/kymwriudjoy7c4?cid=220) on
+Piazza.

 ### Catalog Service

 When the front-end service receives a query request, it will forward the request to the catalog service.
-The catalog service needs to maintain the catalog data, both in a memory cache and in a CSV file on disk (in production people usually have a separate database service, but here we just use a file to simulate it).
+The catalog service needs to maintain the catalog data, both in memory  and in a CSV or text file on disk ("database").
+The disk file will persist the state of the catalog.
+When the service starts up, it should initialize itself from the database disk file.
+In production applications, a real database engine is used for this part, but here we will use a file to maintain the catalog.

+ While query requests will simply read the catalog, buy requests will be sent to the order service, which will then contact the catalog service to update (decrement) the stock of items in the catalog.
+These updates should be written out to the catalog on disk (immediately or periodically, depending on your deisgn).

+ The catalog service is yet another service that listens to request from the front-end service or the order service.
+The catalog service exposes an internal interface to these two components.
+As part of this lab, you should first design the interface (i.e., list of exposed functions and their inputs/outputs) for the catalog service and clearly describe it in your design doc.
+You can use  any mechanism of choice to implement the interface for the catalog (e.g., sockets, RPC (e.g., pyro), RMI (e.g., java RMI), gRPC, or HTTP REST).
+You should describe how you implemented your interface in your design doc.

+ Like the front-end server, you shoud employ threads to service incoming request.
+Since the catalog can be accessed concurrently by more than one thread, use synchronization to protect reads and updates to the catalog.
+While simple locks are acceptable, we suggest using read-write locks for higher performance.

 ### Order Service

 When the front-end service receives an order request, it will forward the request to the order service.
-Obviously the order service still needs to talk with the catalog service to complete the order.
+Obviously the order service still need to interact with the catalog service to complete the order.
+Specifically, a buy order should succeed only if the item is in stock, and the stock should be decremented.

 If the order was successful, the order service generates an order number and returns it to the front-end service.
 The order number should be an unique, incremental number, starting from 0.
 The order service also need to maintain the order log (including order number, product name, and quantity) in a persistent manner.
-Similar to the catalog service, we will just use a simple CSV file on disk as the persistent storage.
+Similar to the catalog service, we will just use a simple CSV or text file on disk as the persistent storage for the database.

+Like in the catalog service, you need to first design the interface exposed by your order service (i.e., list of functions and their input/outputs).
+You can use any method for front-end to involke this interface (e.g., socket, RPC, RMI, REST HTTP).
+Further, the order service should be threaded and should use synronization when writing to the order database file.

 ### Client

 The client in this lab works in the following way.
-First it opens a connection with the front-end service, then it randomly queries an item.
+First it opens a HTTP connection with the front-end service, then it randomly queries an item.
 If the returned quantity is greater than zero, with probability $p$ it will send another order request using the same connection.
 Make $p$ and adjustable parameter in the range $[0, 1]$ so that you can test how your application performs when the percentage of order requests changes.
+A client can make a sequence of query and (optional) order for each such query based on probability $p$.
+This sequence of requests is called a session.
+Your front-end server should use a single thread to handle all requests from the session until the client closes the HTTP socket connection.
+Make sure that the thread pool at the server is large enough to handle all active client and their sessions without starving.

 ### Communication